 1. Improve Your Checkout Process

-The checkout process is a key part of the customer journey, If it’s too “fiddly” or complex, this gives your visitor the opportunity to go elsewhere and forget that they want your product or service.
+The checkout process is a key part of the customer journey.
+For example, mobile add-to-cart-rates according to SaleCycle client data is at 9%, however, mobile conversions sits at 1.81%.
+In this trend we notice mobile add-to-cart rates are higher than desktop but conversion rate is lower.
+Therefore it’s vital to make the checkout process smooth and well-designed.
+If it’s too “fiddly” or complex, this gives your visitor the opportunity to go elsewhere and forget that they want your product or service.

-If you can, only show what is necessary for that field so users can complete the form more easily.
+If you only show what is necessary for that field users can complete the form more easily.

 2. Offer a Variety Of Payment Methods

 A survey done by SaleCycle found 7% of travel bookings were abandoned due to lack of payments.
 We can assume that amount of payment integrations on mobile is smaller than desktop.
 However, this is picking up speed as we see payment methods such as PayPal, ApplePay and now WeChat come into the market.
 The mobile payments market is rapidly expanding and leaving plastic cards behind.
 To put this into context, Paypal currently have more than 200m active accounts which plays perfectly into keeping the whole purchase on mobile.

 But for most websites, the key has to be choice.
 By giving the user multiple payment options, you are covering a larger customer base.

 Ecommerce average order value via mobile for example SaleCycle data found mobile AOV in the retail sector was still lower than desktop.
 In the travel sector mobile AOV is significantly less than desktop.
 This suggests there is still a perceived stigma around buying on mobile, although this is becoming less common.

 To address this, you can give your customer the confidence that if something goes wrong, you are at hand.
 The importance of customer service is paramount for improving your conversion rate and customer retention.